aarongrando/Respre/README.md

 In-browser previewing for static responsive web design comps.
 No code required.

-Respre works by interpreting the contents of the `preview` directory. `preview` contains a collection of static image comps, each named with their **minimum** resolution (ie. `1024.jpg`), each a responsive breakpoint.
+Respre works by interpreting the contents of the `preview` directory. `preview` contains a collection of static image comps, each named with their **minimum** resolution (ie. `1024.jpg`), cooresponding to a responsive breakpoint.

 ### Getting Started
 1. Clone or download this repo.
 Move the files on to an PHP webserver online or locally.

 2. Replace the boilerplate image files in `preview` with your own static comps.
-Give each file a numeric filename that corresponds to its breakpoint.
+Give each file a numeric filename that corresponds to its target breakpoint.

-3. Visit index.php in your browser to preview the comps.
-Adjust your browser's viewport size, or visit the page from a mobile device or tablet, to preview different resolutions.
+3. Visit /index.php in your browser to preview the comps.
+Adjust your browser's viewport size, or visit the page from a mobile device or tablet, to preview your comps at different resolutions.

 There are no restrictions on file formats (any browser-safe formats work), and no restrictions on the number of comps/breakpoints that it will display.